Blendify/blender-manual/blender_docs/manual/compositing/types/converter/math.rst

 If using the HSV, you could reduce the Saturation and Value to 2 values (0 or 1.0) by Multiply by 2 and Divide by 2, and restrict the Hue to 64 possible values.

-You can use this node setup to quantize any channel; alpha, speed (vector), z-values, and so forth.
+You can use this node setup to quantize any channel; alpha, speed (vector), Z values, and so forth.